Wal-Mart counting on Latam success to drive US online strategy

 In his enlarged role, the Brazilian company veteran will face a more formidable challenge - taking on Amazon.com Inc in the far-more developed U.S. online marketplace, where the world’s biggest retailer is yet to make its mark.

-Wal-Mart announced Madeira’s promotion on Monday, two days after unveiling more aggressive plans to integrate e-commerce with its sprawling network of brick-and-mortar stores.
+Wal-Mart announced Madeira’s promotion on Monday, two days after unveiling plans to integrate e-commerce with its sprawling network of brick-and-mortar stores.

 Madeira’s job, from next week, is to make that strategy work.